EastCoastProduct/homepage/src/work/bek-health.md

 ---
 url: /work/bek-health/index.html
-pageHeading: Bek Health
+pageHeading: BEKHealth
 pageDescription: Using Technology in the Fight to Cure Cancer
 pageHeadingImage: /images/work-shots/bek-health-screenshot.png
-pageHeadingImageAlt: A screenshot from the Bek Health project.
+pageHeadingImageAlt: A screenshot from the BEKHealth project.
 pageHeadingImageFormat: desktop
 id: bek-health
 published: false